 Raising day arrives

 The culmination of all the hard work comes to the raising day, it's the most exciting and satisfying part of the project as we see the structure literally rise from the ground up!
-The big stack of timber delivered to site is assembled like a giant jigsaw or Lego kit but with hundreds of Oak pegs securing it all together instead.
+The big stack of timber delivered to site is assembled like a giant 3D jigsaw but with hundreds of Oak pegs securing it all together instead.

-Douglas-fir and small Oak frames usually go up simply by hand but larger Oak structures or anything awkward/high will require mechanical assistance on site.
-There are some great pieces of equipment which can be used before a crane would be needed, it's all relative to the size of the project.
+All timber frames will go up relatively quickly, small frames usually by hand in a day or 2 but anything large awkward/high will require mechanical assistance on site.
+There are some great pieces of equipment which can be used before a crane would be needed, it's all relative to the size of the project and if it is made from Oak or a lighter timber.

 Piece by piece

 In English timber framing we often assemble from the ground up, one timber at a time in a carefully planned out procedure until all of the cross-frames are complete.
-If the timbers are too large for manual handling and a crane is available, some pre-assembly will be done on the ground so larger sections can be lifted into place as sub-assemblies.
+If the timbers are too large for manual handling then a crane is will be required to lift pre-assembled sections can into place as sub-assemblies.

 Topping out